 As a junior oil and gas producer, the Corporation continues to devote significant attention to constraining costs.
-Notwithstanding increasing revenues and funds flow in 2019, no changes were made to NEO base salaries in 2019.
+No changes were made to NEO base salaries in 2020, except for the Head of Finance whose salary increased in connection with her promotion to that role effective July 1, 2020.